DeloitteAU/webpack-config/README.md

 ## To do

-- Rename as `webpack-config-deloitte`, `webpack-config-deloitte-vuejs`, etc ?
 - Publish to npm
 - Add the necessary packages for React
-- Look at prettier.io
 - Add SVG optimisation pipeline with SVGO
+- Add prettier.io (first create prettier-config-deloitte package)

 ## FAQ

-### What if I want to install a newer version of `eslint-config-deloitte`, which has not yet been released in `dd-fed-build`?
+### What if I want to install a newer version of `eslint-config-deloitte`, which has not yet been released in `webpack-config-deloitte`?

 You can still `npm install eslint-config-deloitte` in your project.
-Then your project will use this version of `eslint-config-deloitte` instead of the version that is installed via `dd-fed-build.`
+Then your project will use this version of `eslint-config-deloitte` instead of the version that is installed via `webpack-config-deloitte`.

 ## Known issues